A Vacuum-Compatible Cylindrical Inertial Rotation Sensor with Picoradian Sensitivity: Noise Performance

 To assess the intrinsic noise of the instrument, we calculated the residuals of a coherent subtraction between the two readouts.
 This subtraction is conducted with the {\tt mccs2} algorithm \cite{mccs2}, which removes the coherent part of two signals to leave only the incoherent noise.
 For the CRS, this represents the combined noise contribution of the two readouts and is plotted in Figure \ref{sub} along with the observed angle.

 We found that ambient seismic motion was coupling into the readout noise measurements through vibrations of the fiber optics.
 To assess the expected performance of the sensor in a quiet seismic environment (i.e. a seismic isolation platform), we attached a MBB-2 \cite{} three-axis seismometer to the vacuum chamber.
 The three seismometer channels were added into the coherent subtraction to remove this spurious coupling from the readout noise estimations.
 The readout noise with and without this additional subtraction is shown in Figure \ref{sub} along with the vertical axis of the seismometer.
 The seismometer subtraction removes excess noise mainly above 1 Hz and at the microseism (0.2 Hz).
-The residual readout noise reaches a maximum sensitivity of $\sim\ 5 \text{prad}/\sqrt{\text{Hz}}$ at 1.5 Hz.
+The residual readout noise reaches a maximum sensitivity of $\sim\ 5\ \text{prad}/\sqrt{\text{Hz}}$ at 1.5 Hz.
+This noise level is a factor of 50 improvement over our group's previous devices \cite{diss}.
+The improved performance is primarily due to the deployment of high sensitivity interferometer readouts\cite{HoQI} with minor improvements at low-frequencies due to the monolithic cylindrical test mass.

 Readout noise is not the only noise source that can limit inertial rotation sensors.
 Any effect that changes the angle of the proof-mass is indistinguishable from rotations of the platform.
 Accurately assessing these contributions is difficult with a single sensor.
 However, some fundamental noise sources can be calculated from first principles.
 The residual pressure of the current vacuum chamber can only reach $\sim$70~\textmu~Torr.
 Thus, damping due to residual pressure dominates the mechanical loss of the sensor.
 Figure \ref{asd} shows the residual pressure damping noise \cite{thermal} calculated for an observed quality factor of 294.
 The damping noise limits the performance of the sensor below 0.2 Hz with the readout dominating above that.